Hillary Clinton aides worried about private email use in 2011

 Among the 3,800 emails released on Wednesday were 215 that contain classified information that was redacted to protect national security, according to State Department spokesman John Kirby.

-Three of them are now marked "secret," the second-highest level of classification, bringing the total number of classified emails in all the batches released so far to 403.
+Three of them are now marked "secret," the second-highest level of classification.
+This brings the total number of classified emails in all the batches released so far to 403.

 The government forbids transmitting classified information outside secure, government-controlled channels.